Integration of Cocycles and Lefschetz Number Formulae for Differential Operators

-Let $\cale$ be a holomorphic vector bundle on a complex manifold $X$ such that $\text{dim}_{\compl}X=n$.
-Given any continuous, basic Hochschild $2n$-cocycle $\psi_{2n}$ of the algebra $\diff_n$ of formal holomorphic differential operators, one obtains a $2n$-form $f_{\cale,\psi_{2n}}(\mathcal D)$ from any holomorphic differential operator $\mathcal D$ on $\cale$ (see [\ref{enfe}]).
-We apply our earlier results from [\ref{Ram1}] and [\ref{Ram2}] to show that $\int_X f_{\cale,\psi_{2n}}(\mathcal D)$ gives the Lefschetz number of $\mathcal D$ upto a constant independent of $X$ and $\cale$.
-In addition, we obtain a ''local" result generalizing the above statement.
-When $\psi_{2n}$ is the cocycle from $[\ref{fefesh}]$, we obtain a new proof as well as a generalization of the Lefschetz number theorem of Engeli-Felder (see [\ref{enfe}]).\\

-We also obtain an analogous "local" result pertaining to B. Shoikhet's construction of the holomorphic noncommutative residue of a differential operator for trivial vector bundles on complex parallelizable manifolds.
-This enables us to give a rigorous construction of the holomorphic noncommutative residue of $\mathcal D$ defined by Shoikhet [\ref{Sh1}] when $\cale$ is an arbitrary vector bundle on an arbitrary compact complex manifold $X$.
-Our local result immediately yields a proof of a generalization of Conjecture 3.3 of [\ref{Sh1}].
+\Abstract{Let $\cale$ be a holomorphic vector bundle on a complex manifold $X$ such that $\dim_{\compl}X=n$.
+Given any continuous, basic Hochschild $2n$-cocycle $\psi_{2n}$ of the algebra $\diff_n$ of formal holomorphic dif\/ferential operators, one obtains a $2n$-form $f_{\cale,\psi_{2n}}(\mathcal D)$ from any holomorphic dif\/ferential operator $\mathcal D$ on~$\cale$.
+We apply our earlier results [{\em J.~Noncommut.
+Geom.} {\bf 2} (2008), 405--448; {\em J.~Noncommut.
+Geom.} {\bf 3} (2009), 27--45] to show that $\int_X f_{\cale,\psi_{2n}}(\mathcal D)$ gives the Lefschetz number of $\mathcal D$ upto a constant independent of~$X$ and $\cale$.
+In addition, we obtain a~``local'' result generalizing the above statement.
+When $\psi_{2n}$ is the cocycle from [{\em Duke Math.~J.} {\bf 127} (2005), 487--517], we obtain a new proof as well as a generalization of the Lefschetz number theorem of Engeli--Felder.
+We also obtain an analogous ``local'' result pertaining to B.~Shoikhet's construction of the holomorphic noncommutative residue of a~dif\/ferential operator for trivial vector bundles on complex parallelizable manifolds.
+This enables us to give a rigorous construction of the holomorphic noncommutative residue of~$\mathcal D$ def\/ined by B.~Shoikhet when $\cale$ is an arbitrary vector bundle on an arbitrary compact complex manifold~$X$.
+Our local result immediately yields a proof of a generalization of Conjecture~3.3 of~[{\em Geom.
+Funct.
+Anal.} {\bf 11} (2001), 1096--1124].}